 The Secondary School conforms to the English system of year groups 7-13, denoting pupils of age 11 to 18.
-A deep, broad and thoughtprovoking Jewish education, including life-changing whole-year-group trips to Israel and Poland, is offered by educators in the Jewish Studies, Modern and Biblical Hebrew Departments.
+A deep, broad and thought-provoking Jewish education, including life-changing whole-year-group trips to Israel and Poland, is offered by educators in the Jewish Studies, Modern and Biblical Hebrew Departments.

-The School teaches the usual range of subjects, including Jewish studies as a core element of its curriculum for all years.
-GCSE options include History, Geography, Art, PE, ICT, Music, Modern Hebrew, French and Spanish.
+The School teaches the usual range of subjects, including English, Mathematics, Science and Jewish studies as a core element of its curriculum for all years.
+GCSE options include History, Geography, Art, PE, ICT, Music, Drama, Modern Hebrew, French and Spanish.
 Typically, students take between 8 and 10 different subjects for GCSE and stay on in the Sixth Form (Years 12 and 13) to study Advanced Levels in 3 subjects, plus the EPQ Research Project favoured by universities.

-Options at A Level currently include Psychology, Media Studies, Economics, Photography, Sociology, Business and Politics in addition to the traditional subjects.
+Options at A Level currently include all of the above subjects and in addition: Psychology, Media Studies, Economics, Photography, Sociology, Business and Politics.
 Excellent results at this level, and superb support and guidance towards university applications, both before and after pupils leave Immanuel ensures access to the most competitive universities.
 The Sixth Form curriculum is currently under review and a variety of enrichment programmes and options are being considered.